Dek21a1/SE-HSC-task-2/README.md

 ## Description

 This model is for general use (not clinical use) to allow men to calcuate a predicted value of AHI to give an estimation of the risk of possible sleep apnea.
+This concerns further clinical action.

 ### Dependencies